EU watchdog sets out initial terms of bank health check

 This reflects the amount of capital reserves banks have to put aside to cover unpaid loans or market bets that go wrong and represents a higher bar than in previous tests or before the crisis, when it was typically about 2 percent.

-For the banking sector as a whole a key issue is whether the tests will force another round of multi-billion euro capital-raisings via share issues, but the answer to that question won’t emerge until later in the process.

-Some banks like Deutsche Bank (DBKGn.DE) and Monte dei Paschi (BMPS.MI) have moved early to bolster their balance sheets but there may be more to come.
-The Bank of Italy for instance has said some smaller Italian lenders may need 1.2 billion euros in total.

-The 2014 tests will apply to 124 banks across the EU, such as leading lenders BNP Paribas (BNPP.PA), accounting for roughly 30 trillion euros in assets.
-The stresses being tested will be revealed in April or May.
+The 2014 tests will apply to 124 banks from across the EU, including leading lenders such as Deutsche Bank (DBKGn.DE), BNP Paribas (BNPP.PA) and Monte dei Paschi (BMPS.MI), accounting for roughly 30 trillion euros in assets or about 80 percent of the bloc’s banking sector.

 “The more rigorous the better,” said Francisco Gonzalez, chairman of Spanish bank BBVA (BBVA.MC).
 Angel Ron, chairman of rival Banco Popular POP.MC, said the 5.5 percent threshold is demanding but his bank was is “very well prepared”.